kelscahill/cahillscreative/wp-content/plugins/google-listings-and-ads/readme.txt

 == Changelog ==

-= 2.8.7 - 2024-11-14 =
+= 2.9.9 - 2025-02-18 =
-* Dev - WordPress 6.7 Compatibility: Fix the issue that E2E test can't log in to wp-admin.
-* Fix - Remove a Google Ads API vendor file that prints php information.
-* Fix - WordPress 6.7 Compatibility: Avoid the block toolbar appearing when interacting blockified product editor.
-* Tweak - WC 9.4 compatibility.
+* Fix - Error displayed when accessing campaign assets editing page without attached asset groups.
-* Tweak - WP 6.7 compatibility.
+* Tweak - Opt-in to URL expansion.
-* Tweak - WordPress 6.7 Compatibility: Adjust the layout of the radio control to align well with the extended content.
-* Tweak - WordPress 6.7 Compatibility: Avoid errors in the database where a TEXT type can't have a default value.

-= 2.8.6 - 2024-10-02 =
-* Dev - Fix missing blueprint dependency.
-* Tweak - Adjust WP Proxy Response to force the string type for the price fields.
+* Tweak - Supplement the implementation of API Pull for the Settings page.
-* Tweak - Logic for Delete notifications.
+* Tweak - WC 9.7 compatibility.

-= 2.8.5 - 2024-09-05 =
+= 2.9.8 - 2025-02-04 =
-* Break - Remove WooCommerce Navigation integration.
+* Tweak - Replace WooCommerce logo with Woo 2.0 Brand.

-* Fix - Issue with syncing shipping rates with more than two decimals.
-* Fix - Log exceptions triggered by assets being enqueued before being registered.
+= 2.9.7 - 2025-01-28 =
-* Tweak - Use remote-site-status to check the WPCOM Auth status.
+* Tweak - Adjust some query and table functions.
-* Tweak - WC 9.3.0 compatibility.
+* Tweak - Allow mapping of a Google ID without a prefix.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/google-listings-and-ads/trunk/changelog.txt).